 Employment discrimination is the practice of unfairly treating a person or group of people differently from other people or groups of other people at work, because of their membership in a legally protected category such as race, sex, age, or religion.
 Each state has passed laws and rules to protect your workplace rights: this page covers Rhode Island employment discrimination.
 The purpose of Rhode Island antidiscrimination law is to protect workers in Rhode Island from unlawful discrimination in employment.
 Read below to learn more about Rhode Island employment law and how the law protects you.

-Rhode Island law makes it illegal for an employer to discriminate on the basis of race, color, sex (including pregnancy and sexual harassment), disability, ancestral origin, religion, sexual orientation, gender identity/expression and age.
+Rhode Island law makes it illegal for an employer to discriminate on the basis of race, color, sex , disability, ancestral origin, religion, sexual orientation, gender identity/expression and age (at least 40 years of age).

 In Rhode Island, a discrimination claim can be filed either with the state administrative agency, RICHR Rhode Island Commission for Human Rights (RICHR), or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.
 Some attorneys recommend that you file with the RICHR first for all discrimination claims.